tnoktkm/tnoktkm/README.md

 Graduate with a Bachelor's and Master's degree in Applied Mathematics and Computer Science.

-- Worked at SpaceApp Web Studio`s for two years
+- :rocket: Worked at SpaceApp Web Studio`s for two years
 - 🌱 Currently working on improving my skills in .NET

 # 📫 Contact Me on Social Media